jacebenson/cedar/docs/docs/logger.md

 ### Prisma Logging

-Redwood declares an instance of the PrismaClient
+Cedar declares an instance of the PrismaClient

 Prisma is configured to log at the: